On choosing mixture components via non-local priors: Introduction

-is the integrated (or marginal) likelihood and $p(\bvartheta_{k} |\Mk)$ a prior distribution under $\Mk$.
-Equivalently, one may use Bayes factors $B_{k',k}(\by)=p(\by|\mathcal{M}_{k'})/p(\by|\Mk)$ to compare any pair $\mathcal{M}_{k'}, \Mk$.
-A common argument for \eqref{Integred} is that it automatically penalizes overly complex models, however this parsimony enforcement is not as strong as one would ideally wish.
+the integrated (or marginal) likelihood and $p(\bvartheta_{k} \mid\Mk)$ a prior distribution under $\Mk$.
+One may also use Bayes factors $B_{k',k}(\by)=p(\by\mid\mathcal{M}_{k'})/p(\by\mid\Mk)$ to compare any pair $\mathcal{M}_{k'}, \Mk$.
+A common argument for \eqref{Integred} is that it automatically penalizes overly complex models, however this parsimony is not as strong as one would ideally wish.
 To gain intuition, for regular models with fixed $p_k$ one obtains